-Mr. Tyagi obtained his Fellowship of the Royal College of Surgeons (Edinburgh) in 1994.
-He completed his Registrar training in Ophthalmology at The Birmingham & Midlands Eye Centre (BMEC) and his training in Vitreoretinal Surgery at the Royal Victoria Infirmary, Newcastle-upon-Tyne.
-He undertook an Observership at John Hopkins Hospital, Baltimore in 2001, to study new surgical techniques.
-Following that he was one of the early surgeons in the UK to perform complex surgeries such as macular translocations.
+I obtained my Fellowship of the Royal College of Surgeons (Edinburgh) in 1994.
+I then completed my Registrar training in Ophthalmology at The Birmingham & Midlands Eye Centre (BMEC) and my training in Vitreoretinal Surgery at the Royal Victoria Infirmary, Newcastle-upon-Tyne.
+I undertook an Observership at John Hopkins Hospital, Baltimore in 2001, to study new surgical techniques.
+Following that I was one of the early surgeons in the UK to perform complex surgeries such as macular translocations.

-Mr. Tyagi was appointed as Consultant Ophthalmologist at BMEC in 2001.
+I was appointed as Consultant Ophthalmologist at BMEC in 2001.
 This is a university teaching hospital and the second largest eye hospital in UK.
-He trains surgeons from across the world in vitreoretinal surgery and is referred patients from across the country.
-He has presented at international conferences and has published original research papers in prestigious medical journals.
-He has also been the Chief investigator / Principle investigator for clinical trials studying new drugs for retinal diseases.
+I train surgeons from across the world in vitreoretinal surgery and I am referred patients from across the country.
+I have presented at international conferences and has published original research papers in prestigious medical journals. i have also been the Chief investigator / Principle investigator for clinical trials studying new drugs for retinal diseases.